CrispyNuggetD/42_Singapore_SUTD/README.md

 # 42 Tips for others if you chance upon my repo.

 Get an iPad if you can, with a keyboard.
+It's like having a Macbook/ MacOS but you can poke the screen too (and more)!

 Then set up working environment by downloading “Working Copy” IDE/ Application for Git Versioning.
 Costs $40 (SGD, 2025) to do Git Push but it’s a necessary evil I guess.
 But hey, it’s a good app and Anders has to eat too!
 And it’s a good study investment.